nimix3/tgsharp/README.md

 # tgsharp

-This is full implemented library that handles telegram api and protocol in C# environment.
+This is full implemented library that handles telegram api and protocol in C# environment for the first time.

 ### Authors: